BMS Building Management System: The Essential Guide

 Think of it like this:

 Open systems foster a vibrant ecosystem of developers and innovators.
 This means more people are working on creating new features, applications, and solutions for your building, like an app store for your BMS!
+Open systems can also connect to other systems within the building for comprehensive management and automation.

 So, which one’s better?
 It really depends on what your building needs!
 DDC is fantastic for hands-on, full building automation systems and control systems, while open systems offer flexibility and a whole world of possibilities.